-Ciena’s virtual Broadband Network Gateway (vBNG) is transforming the network edge with the ability to deliver network functions in software through its cloud-native, fully virtualized architecture.
+Ciena’s virtual Broadband Network Gateway (vBNG) is transforming the network edge with its ability to deliver network functions in software through its cloud-native, fully virtualized architecture.
 It provides operators with the agility, reliability, and scalability required to deliver high-value broadband services to residential and enterprise customers.

 Ciena’s vBNG is architected as a software-defined, virtualized, cloud-native BNG from its inception.
 Unlike other solutions, which carry the historical baggage of older architectures, Ciena’s vBNG brings the flexibility and agility operators need to quickly address opportunities in today’s changing market—defined by an ever-increasing demand for bandwidth and a growing complexity of application handling.